 AVW will be providing a bespoke pneumatic control system for an art installation at the Guggenheim Museum in Bilbao.
 The control system will respond to DMX data to make 19 structures leaning against a wall ‘twitch’.

-AVW are providing a small power flying system to the Mountview Academy of Theatre Arts.
-The control system will power three advance bars in their performing space at their wonderful new premises in Peckham, South London.
+AVW are providing a small power flying control system to the Mountview Academy of Theatre Arts with Multistage International (UK) Ltd. The control system will power three advance bars in their performing space at their wonderful new premises in Peckham, South London.
 The control system will have a control pendant for normal everyday use and will also have a QAxis interface so that their bars can also be used for automation training.

 AVW are retiring the Impressario motion control system after 22 years.
 During this time it has been used on countless productions and venues all over the world.
 We have replaced the system with QAxis and have already had four successful productions with three more in the pipeline.
 We will of course continue to support legacy Impressario systems for as long as we can.
 For more information about QAxis please go to our QAxis page.